DAVID EDGAR WALTHER DEEP PASSIONATE NIGHT MUSIC

 hown informally at The Boston Ramrod under the original name: "Confessions of a Fat Slut".
 Please see the video, or listen to the music below:

-To the right (top) please click on Harold's mother to watch the story of Tommy & Harold;
+To the right (top) please click on Harold's mother

 To the right (bottom) please click on Paul